GPT-5.2 ProBatch 2

 • Dishonesty / selection bias (pretending anomalies don’t exist).

-12) He works “out of phase” with fashion to avoid crowded priors and industrialized science
+12) He works “” with fashion to avoid crowded priors and industrialized science

 He states the strategy:

-• Best thing is to work “out of phase”—half a wavelength ahead or behind.
+• Best thing is to work “”—half a wavelength ahead or behind.

 • He likes fields where “no one else in the world was working on it,” because morale and speed are better and you avoid industrialization.

-This is not just career advice; it affects hypothesis quality:
+This is not just career advice; it affects quality:

-If a field is industrialized, the “default prior” becomes rigid (“papers must have a sucrose gradient,” “must have a heteroduplex image”), and experiments become ritualized.
+If a field is industrialized, the “default ” becomes rigid (“papers must have a ,” “must have a image”), and experiments become ritualized.
 Brenner wants the opposite: he wants the experiment dictated by the logic of discrimination, not by community fashion.

 Putting those threads together, you can almost write his method as a pipeline: